ktychn/cse15l-lab-reports/Report3.md

   ```
   technical/government/Media
   ```
-  In this example, I used the `-iname` option for `find` to search the `government` directory of `./technical` for a file whose name contained the string `"media"`.
-The command returned a file named `"Media"`, so the `-iname` option found a match even though I entered the string with a lowercase m, and the file name had an uppercase M. `find -iname` found a match despite the different cases for m, which would be useful if you are unsure of exactly what the file's name is.
+  In this example, I used the `-iname` option for `find` to search the `government` directory within `./technical` for a file whose name contained the string `"media"`.
+The command returned a file named `"Media"`, so the `-iname` option found a match in `government` even though I entered the string with a lowercase m, and the file name had an uppercase M. `find -iname` found a match despite the different cases for m, which would be useful if you are unsure of exactly what the file's name is.

   Example 2:
   - Command: